netconf-wg/transaction-id/draft-ietf-netconf-transaction-id.md

 still choose a Txid History size of zero, which makes the server behavior the same as in earlier versions of this document.
-Implementations that use txids consisting of a monotonically increasing integer or timestamp will be able to determine the sequnce of transactions in the history directly, making this trivially simple to implement.
+Implementations that use txids consisting of a monotonically increasing integer or timestamp will be able to determine the sequence of transactions in the history directly, making this trivially simple to implement.